Ellie49/Ellie49/README.md

 -  I’m currently working on **Machine Learning** and **Artificial Intelligence**.
 -  Excited to dive into **software engineering, blending it with ML and AI**.
 -  Ask me about **React, Javascript, Python**.
--  Fun fact : I'm a night owl.
+-  Fun fact : I'm a night owl 💻.
 -  How to reach me **[farhanaahmmed49@gmail.com](farhanaahmmed49@gmail.com)**

 <h3 align="left">Connect with me:</h3>